forestgrape/coronavirus/index.md

 ### Movement within a host
-Often for viruses it is sufficient to infect other cells within the same host and so movement within a host can be enough.
+Often virions get moved within a host.
 Some even evolved not to leave the host organism at all.
 Within a host the movement of virions depends on the location they are released and the kind of material they are attached to:
 - movements with fluid flows:
     * the blood flow if the virion is in the bloodstream
     * the mucus flow